mkloubert/node-simple-socket/README.md

 #### Custom password generator

-While the a handshake, (server) sockets generate a random password via [randomstring](https://www.npmjs.com/package/randomstring) module, that are exchanged with RSA encryption.
+While a handshake, (server) sockets generate a random password via [randomstring](https://www.npmjs.com/package/randomstring) module, that are exchanged with RSA encryption.

 Those passwords have a size of `48` bytes and contain alphanumeric characters by default.